michidk/Aseprite-DarkFlat-Theme/README.md

 ##Installation
 Download here: https://github.com/michidk/Aseprite-DarkFlat-Theme/releases/latest
-Unrar the file and move it in your skins folder.
+Unzip the file and move it in your skins folder.

 Enable it at "Edit -> Preferences -> Theme"